Impact of the COVID-19 pandemic on science and technology: Open science

 The need to accelerate open scientific research prompted several civil society organizations to create an Open COVID-19 Pledge asking different industries to release their intellectual property rights during the pandemic to help find a cure for the disease.
 Several tech giants have joined the pledge, which includes the release of an Open COVID license.
 Long-time open access advocates such as Creative Commons have launched a myriad of calls and actions to promote open access in science as a key component to combat the disease.
 These include a public call for open access policies and a call to scientists to adopt zero embargo periods for their publications, applying a CC BY to their articles and a CC0 waiver for research data.
 Other organizations have challenged the current scientific culture, calling for more open and public science.

-For studies and information on coronavirus that can contribute to citizen science through open science, many other online resources are available on other open science and open access websites, including portals run by Cambridge University Press, the Europe branch of the Scholarly Publishing and Academic Resources Coalition, The Lancet, John Wiley and Sons, and Springer Nature.
+For studies and information on coronavirus that can contribute to citizen science through open science, many other online resources are available on other open science and open access websites, including an e-book chapter hosted by the medical collective EMCrit and portals run by Cambridge University Press, the Europe branch of the Scholarly Publishing and Academic Resources Coalition, The Lancet, John Wiley and Sons, and Springer Nature.